mudo007/TDD_CyberDojo/README.md

 # TDD_CyberDojo
-My Typescript TDD training sessions with cyberdojo katas, and other eventual coding sessions while following a live stream.
+My Typescript (initially javascript) TDD training sessions with cyberdojo katas, and other eventual coding sessions while following a live stream.

 This is simply a collection of links to my CyberDojo Training sessions as part of my daily TDd and typescript training.
 - fizzbuzz - https://cyber-dojo.org/kata/edit/cucW2F